Painting contractors in

 Licensing Requirements

-Maryland requires Home Improvement Contractor license through DLLR for jobs over $500.
-Must pass written exam covering business law, construction practices, and safety.
-Requires 2 years experience or completion of approved training program.
-License renewal every 2 years with continuing education.
+Maryland requires Home Improvement Contractor (HIC) license for projects over $500.
+Must pass written exam covering business law, construction practices, and consumer protection.
+License renewal required every 2 years with continuing education.
+Bond requirement of $50,000 for general contractors.

 Permit Requirements

-Frederick County requires permits for exterior painting involving lead paint remediation.
-Interior work typically no permit required unless structural changes.
-Commercial projects may require building permits.
+Frederick County requires permits for exterior painting involving lead paint removal or structural changes.
+Most interior and standard exterior painting does not require permits.
+Commercial projects may require building permits depending on scope.

 Inspection Schedule